 Nothing says working remote like the ability to stay focused, while working outside.
-If you can take the heat, Endless Summer offers a few ideal spots for setting up shop.
+If you can take the heat, Sandpiper offers a few ideal spots for setting up shop.
 Take in vast ocean views from the vacation home’s upper patio, which offers plenty of private space for Zoom calls.
 Or stay shaded on the covered ground-floor gazebo where you can still enjoy the sounds and sights of family splashing in the pool.
 Of course, there are plenty of indoor spaces too, and you can still enjoy walks on the beach during those “mandatory” breaks.

 Immerse yourself among the trees in this dramatic Montana lodge.
 It features plenty of spaces to be heads-down while looking up at the greenery surrounding you.
 The lodge features both indoor and outdoor fireplaces and a pool table where you can take a few quick shots while on your lunch break.
 When the day is done, head just two miles to Flathead Lake, the largest freshwater lake west of the Mississippi.
 Drop a line or dip a toe as you stare out at the breathtaking scenery.